n8n-io/n8n-docs/docs/hosting/logging-monitoring/monitoring.md

 ## healthz

 The `/healthz` endpoint returns a standard HTTP status code.
 200 indicates the instance is reachable.
-It is available for both self-hosted and Cloud users.
+It's available for both self-hosted and Cloud users.

 Access the endpoint: